3 Reasons to Pursue a Skilled Trade in Texas

 - Carpenters—22.6 percent

 - Welders—13.4 percent

 2. Reliable Incomes

 You can make decent money as a tradesperson in Texas.
-In fact, in 2018, median salaries for welders in the Lone Star State were higher than the national median.4, 2 And some wages are on the rise: 57 percent of Texas contractors surveyed in 2017 said that labor shortages had caused them to boost base pay for hourly craft positions.1
+In fact, in 2018, median salaries for welders in the Lone Star State were higher than the national median (based on data from TWC and the OES program).
+And some wages are on the rise: According to the 2017 survey mentioned above, 57 percent of Texas contractors said that labor shortages had caused them to boost base pay for hourly craft positions.

-To get an idea of the earning potential for skilled trades careers in Texas, check out this list of median salaries:4
+To get an idea of the earning potential for skilled trades careers in Texas, check out this list of median salaries (all data from TWC):

 - Plumbers, pipefitters, and steamfitters—$44,936